Topics Related to Workforce

 More than 1,300 North Carolina students from 159 high schools have signed up for CyberStart America, an annual online game that introduces them to opportunities for exploring interests and careers related to cybersecurity and computer science.

-NCDIT is working to remove barriers to employment and offer new employees unique career opportunities.
-NCDIT offers equitable opportunities for all employees to develop professionally, advance their careers and make significant contributions to the organization.
+NCDIT is working to expand unique career opportunities.
+NCDIT offers many opportunities for all employees to develop professionally, advance their careers and make significant contributions to the organization.

 Five military veterans graduated from the Disabled Veterans Cybersecurity Apprenticeship.
 Ten other disabled military veterans will soon join the program.